German Shepherd Puppies For Sale

 We only have a few litters each year and our puppies are always highly desired.
 For more information on our German Shepherd Puppies for sale, please Call or E-mail via the Contact Us page.
 Reserve your puppy today!

-The puppies are two weeks old in the following pictures.
+The puppies are four weeks old in the following pictures.

 The puppies are one week old in the following pictures.

 All of the puppies are healthy and gaining weight.
 They weighed between 19 & 21 ounces at birth.

 They’ve been quite active today, feeding and climbing on each other.

 The puppies are one day old in the following pictures.

 While we do not breed specifically long coat German Shepherds, we do have long coats from time to time, so please continue to check our puppy page.

 Long coat German Shepherds are quite beautiful, with their longer, silky coat.
 They are known to have excellent structure and very good health.
 They have exceptional temperaments and tend to be a little easier to train and usually have a little extra sweetness to their personality.

 They are more rare, because they are only occasionally produced when both parents carry the recessive gene.
 They are now recognized in Germany and accepted in German confirmation shows.